Diyan Bozhilov

 Diyan Bozhilov (Bulgarian: Диян Божилов; born 15 May 1971) is a former Bulgarian footballer and currently a manager.

-Bozhilov played as a midfielder and spent most of his professional career in the Bulgarian First League playing for Dobrudzha Dobrich, Slavia Sofia, Botev Plovdiv and Beroe Stara Zagora.
+Bozhilov played as a midfielder and spent most of his professional career in the Bulgarian First League playing for Dobrudzha Dobrich, Slavia Sofia, Botev Plovdiv, and Beroe Stara Zagora.

-Bozhilov spent couple of years in Greece playing for Chania, Larissa, Achaiki and Diagoras.
+Bozhilov spent a couple of years in Greece playing for Chania, Larissa, Achaiki and Diagoras.
 He finished his career in 2007 after a brief spell in “B” PFG with Kaliakra Kavarna.

-Diyan Bozhilov established himself as one of the biggest legends of Dobrudzha and club’s all-time leading goalscorer in “A” PFG with 35 goals.
+Diyan Bozhilov established himself as one of the biggest legends of Dobrudzha and the club’s all-time leading goalscorer in “A” PFG with 35 goals.